elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 ## Data Flushing
 Lambda functions are immediately frozen as soon as the handler method ends.
 In case APM data is sent in an asyncronous way (as most of the agents do by default) data can get lost if not sent before the lambda function ends.

 Therefore, the Lambda instrumentation has to ensure that data is flushed in a blocking way before the execution of the handler function ends.
-Where possible, agents may optimize the flushing behaviour by avoiding a dedicated HTTP request for each Lambda invocation but instead flushing the buffer on the HTTP connection:

-- Waits until all pending events have been processed
-- Performs a synced_flush on the gzip buffer and flushes all buffers to the network
-- Keeps the HTTP request alive
-- Returns immediately if the connection to APM Server is unhealthy (when there's a backoff)